-Carrie is currently based in great Seattle area and is active in various ethnic cultural communities for performance and teaching.
-She is passionate about public welfare, and takes spreading Chinese culture as her own responsibility.
-She has established long-term relationship with charity organizations such as Seattle Little Masters Club , Boundless Parenting Group and ELLA.
+Carrie is currently based in great Seattle area and is active for performance and teaching.
+She is dedicating in spreading Chinese culture as her own responsibility.

 In 2015, Carrie took the lead in releasing the first English-language teaching video series on the network platform such as YouTube and Youku.
 This series received positive responses from Pipa fans all over the world.
 And she taught students from Thailand and Hungary online.

 Born in Xiamen, China, Carrie is the next generation of a musician’s family.
 Her mother Kunli Li is a well-known Chinese Pipa virtuoso and professor from Xiamen University.
 Ms. Wang studied with Pipa master Lin Shicheng, professor Zhou Lijuan and having been brought up in the Pudong School of pipa playing, one of the most prestigious classical styles of Imperial China.
 Carrie is the first Chinese student, who is the recipient of a Master’s Degree in music education from College-Conservatory of Music at University of Cincinnati.

 Carrie won the first prize of the “Ao mei tong” Cup China Grand Prix in Fujian and the Silver Award in the National Finals.
 And she won the gold medals in various competitions in the provinces and cities.
 She is the founding member of Haiyun Chinese Music Ensemble with outstanding young teachers from Xiamen University.
 The album "Sound of the sea" was published by Penta’s Music Group of Indonesia.